 It is extremely important to keep the areas affected by heat rash completely dry.
 As mentioned before, heat rash is caused by clogged sweat in your child’s pores, so keeping your child’s skin dry would let it breathe and clear up the heat rash.
 Let your child be naked, or just in a diaper at room temperature (or cooler) as much as possible until the rash goes away.

 Another way to help your child's skin breathe is by using clothing that helps remove sweat and moisture away from the surface of their skin.
-This also helps alleviate the symptoms and aids with sweat evaporation, giving your little one some comfort.
+This also helps alleviate the symptoms and aids with sweat evaporation, giving your child some comfort.

 A lot of soaps are too harsh for a child’s delicate skin, so avoid them as much as possible.
 Instead, use mild cleansers to bathe your child.
 It is a great way to treat heat rash and will keep your child’s skin healthy.
 You can also use baking soda, calamine lotion or aloe vera gel to soothe irritated skin.
 Sandalwood powder is another terrific way to help with itchiness!